trinodb/trino/docs/src/main/sphinx/sql/create-materialized-view.rst

 The optional ``GRACE PERIOD`` clause specifies how long the query materialization is used for querying.
-If the time elapsed since last materialized view refresh is greater than the grace period, the materialized view acts as a normal view and materialized data is not used.
+If the time elapsed since last materialized view refresh is greater than the grace period, the materialized view acts as a normal view and the materialized data is not used.
 If not specified, the grace period defaults to infinity.
 See :doc:`refresh-materialized-view` for more about refreshing materialized views.